prince2520/animesuper/README.md

 ## Getting Started

 ### Prerequisites
+<a href="https://git-scm.com/downloads" >npm</a>  is a package manager for the JavaScript programming language maintained by npm, Inc. npm is the default package manager for the JavaScript runtime environment Node.js and is included as a recommended feature in the Node.js installer.

 <a href="https://git-scm.com/downloads" >Git</a> is a distributed version control system used for software development.
 It allows multiple developers to work on the same codebase simultaneously, keeping track of changes and managing versions.
 It also enables users to revert changes and collaborate more effectively.